While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 AI isn’t coming in compensation — it’s here.
 Whether you’re testing the waters with job descriptions or ready to jump in with automated market pricing, the most important thing is to get started.

 You can begin small.
-Some vendors (ahem) will even let you price a job using a verifiable AI algorithm for free.
+Some vendors (ahem) will even let you price a job using an AI tool for free.
 Your willingness to experiment now sets you up for later wins.

 The question isn’t whether AI will change compensation.
 It will.
 It also isn’t whether your job will change.
 Also, yes.
 Instead, the real question is how you’ll prepare.
 Are you ready to advance your compensation program with artificial intelligence?
-Or will you wait until your manager comes knocking on your door asking why you’ve waited so long?
+Or will you wait until leadership asks why you’ve waited so long?

-Want to know how to get started?
+Ready to get going?
 Take a peek at our webinar: "How AI is reshaping pay decisions."